Basic Science Physiology

 • Normal NMJ has a large safety factor → no decrement

-• In MG (postsynaptic defect) → reduced safety factor → decrement >10% at 4th–5th response
+• In MG (postsynaptic defect) → reduced safety factor → >10% decrement between 1st and 4th (or 5th) response (typically maximal at 4th — U-shaped envelope)

 • Post-exercise facilitation — brief exercise increases ACh release → temporary repair of decrement (in MG) or marked increment (in LEMS)

-• High-rate RNS (20–50 Hz) or post-exercise → massive Ca2+ influx at presynaptic terminal → increment in presynaptic disorders
+• High-rate RNS (20–50 Hz, painful) or post-exercise → massive Ca2+ influx at presynaptic terminal → increment in presynaptic disorders; brief 10-sec maximal voluntary contraction is the practical equivalent

 Lambert-Eaton vs MG vs Botulism